01 of 10

-Arapahoe Basin – or A-Basin as it is known in ski circles – isn't especially large (just 960 acres), but it does feature 100+ runs, plenty of snow (350 inches/year), and a season that often stretches from October to June.
-That makes it popular amongst skiers and snowboarders who want to hit the slopes early and hang on as long as possible for those last few turns of the year.
-Its 13,000+ foot elevation helps to make that extended season possible, keeping the snow around a lot longer than most other resorts.Continue to 4 of 10 below.
+Arapahoe Basin – or A-Basin as it is known in ski circles – isn't especially large (just 960 skiable acres), but it does feature 100+ runs, plenty of snow (350 inches per year), and a season that often stretches from October to June.
+That makes it popular amongst skiers and snowboarders who want to hit the slopes early and hang on well into the spring to get those last few turns of the year.
+Its 13,000+ foot elevation helps to make that extended season possible, keeping the snow around a lot longer than most other resorts found at lower altitudes.Continue to 4 of 10 below.

 04 of 10

 Loveland Ski Area, Colorado - Elevation: 13,010 ft (3965 meters)

 Located near Georgetown, Colorado; Loveland Ski Area is easily accessible thanks to the fact that is is just 53 miles from the city of Denver.
 The resort offers free snowcat skiing along the Continental Divide and features more than 1800 inbounds skiable acres with 94 trails and 8 lifts to keep the traffic flowing.
 And with an average of 422 inches of snow each and every year, there is always plenty of fresh powder to be had too.
 Just be sure to take it easy when you first arrive, it can take a few days to acclimate to the thinner air.Continue to 5 of 10 below.

 Breckenridge Ski Resort, Colorado - Elevation: 12,998 ft (3961 metes)